ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

 In one of my second year computer engineering course at UBC, CPEN 291, I had to make a dancing biped robot as one of my assignment.
-This was a fun little funky project that helped us gain familiarity working with microcontrollers (ItsyBitsy) and interfacing differnt sensors and I/O components (sonar, keypad, RGB lights..) with the microcontroller.
+This was a fun little funky project that helped us gain familiarity working with microcontrollers (ItsyBitsy) and interfacing differnt sensors, motors, and I/O components (servo motors, sonar, keypad, RGB lights..) with the microcontroller.
 It also help me gain a better understanding and familiarity with Python.